 Yasmin Levy sings Adio Kerida with Seattle’s Ladineros on Nov.
 11th’s Ladino Day Concert

-Molly is a fourth-year Ph.D. student in the Department of Linguistics and is the Isaac Alhadeff Graduate Fellow at the Stroum Center for Jewish Studies.
+Molly Fitzmorris is a fourth-year Ph.D. student in the Department of Linguistics and is the Isaac Alhadeff Graduate Fellow at the Stroum Center for Jewish Studies.
 She has a B.A. in Latin American Studies from New York University, and an M.A. in Hispanic Studies from the University of Washington.
 Her research focuses on the documentation of Ladino in Seattle, and her two current projects explore the dialects of Ladino spoken in Seattle and the use of a common Turkish suffix in Ladino.
-Molly helped organize the first three International Ladino Day celebrations in Seattle, and is an occasional student at the weekly Ladineros classes.
+Molly helped organize the first three International Ladino Day celebrations, and is an occasional student at the weekly Ladineros classes in Seattle.